Mental Wellbeing

 Breathing Space

-What other clubs have been doing
+What have our clubs been doing?

 Highland Rugby Club in Inverness shared their ‘It’s ok not to be ok’ video.
 Players shared their own challenges with mental health and the benefit sport can play in their lives.
 The club was overwhelmed by the social media uptake and the positive comments received.